Galser/ptfe-demo-validcert/README.md

 - Open your favorite browser and access the link that had been presented to you at the previous step : [Web-stage of PTFE installation](http://192.168.56.22:8800).
 You going to see the page :
 ![Bypass TSL warning](screenshots/0_bypass_tls_warning.png)
 Press **[Continue to Setup]**
-- As we using self-signed certificates for this part of the installation , you will see a security warning when first connecting. **This is expected and you'll need to proceed with the connection anyway.** And later we are going to change that address to a proper FQDN form and real certificate
+- As we using self-signed certificates for this part of the installation, you will see a security warning when first connecting. **This is expected and you'll need to proceed with the connection anyway.** And later we are going to change that address to a proper FQDN form and real certificate
 - Now you will be presented with settings screen :
 ![Installation certificate request](screenshots/1_install_cert_question.jpg)
     Where you will need to